endurodave/DelegateMQ/docs/DETAILS.md

 When using `std::shared_ptr` and `std::enable_shared_from_this`, you must follow a specific pattern to manually register and unregister delegates.

 Critical Rule: You cannot call `shared_from_this()` inside a destructor.
-Doing so causes a std::bad_weak_ptr crash because the ownership of the object has already expired.
-Therefore, if you require manual unregistration (to stop receiving events immediately), you must use an explicit Init/Term pattern.
+Doing so causes a `std::bad_weak_ptr` crash because the ownership of the object has already expired.
+Therefore, if you require manual unregistration (to stop receiving events immediately), you must use an explicit Init/Term or RAII pattern.

-### The Init/Term Pattern
+### Init/Term Pattern

 `Init()`: Called after the object is fully constructed and owned by a `shared_ptr`.
 Registers the delegate.